basho/riak-dotnet-client-api/documentation/Basics.Querying.markdown

 ## Referencing Data in Riak ##

 All data in Riak is referenced by a bucket/key pair.
 A bucket is a logical namespace for keys.
 A key must be unique within a bucket, but can be any format you'd like.
+Here are a few examples showing a user, a tweet, a stock price at a certain time, and a request in a log:

+    User\jeremiah.peschka@example.org
+    tweets\19373940183473481
+    stocks\MSFT:2011-07-29T180300Z
+    http_log\169.132.4.9~2011-07-26T053212Z~http://corrugatediron.org/images/logo.png

 ### A Diversion About n, r, and w ###